numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 - The functionality that will support dtype casting is described in `Casting`_.

-- The implementation of item access and storage, and the way shape and dtype are determined when creating an array, are described in `Array coercion <nep42_array_coercion>`_.
+- The implementation of item access and storage, and the way shape and dtype are determined when creating an array, are described in :ref:`nep42_array_coercion`.

 - The functionality for users to define their own DTypes is described in `Public C-API`_.

 The API here and in NEP 43 is entirely on the C side.
 A Python-side version will be proposed in a future NEP.
 A future Python API is expected to be similar, but provide a more convenient API to reuse the functionality of existing DTypes.
-It could also provide shorthands to create structured DTypes similar to python's `dataclasses <https://docs.python.org/3.8/library/dataclasses.html>`_.
+It could also provide shorthands to create structured DTypes similar to Python's
+`dataclasses <https://docs.python.org/3.8/library/dataclasses.html>`_.